 Mongolia's wealth of mineral resources (see 2.2.7) is extremely important for the future economic prosperity of the country, and plays an increasingly important role as a contributor to the GDP (Figure 3.4.6.a).
 Between 2007-2011 the number of workers in the mining and quarrying industry increased from 44,100 to 45,100, which is a far greater percentage increase than in any other sector.
 Mining opens opportunities for both formal and informal employment.
 Informal employment in the mining sector is a new phenomenon which emerged in Mongolia after transition to the market economy.
-Statistical data suggests that informal employment in the mining sector of Mongolia equals or exceeds formal employment in that sector (HDR 2007).
+Statistical data suggests that informal employment in the mining sector (HDR 2007).